 Our cave tour delivers an up-close and personal experience of local geology, hydrological processes, cave biology, and more.
 What do we mean by “up-close and personal?”
 Since our cave is relatively small, you have the opportunity to see everything right up close and in front of you.
 Want to know what a “helictite” is?
 There’s one six inches away!
 We even let you touch the formations in the entry chamber!
 Many of the animals that live in the cave make appearances on the tour, and our in-depth commentary helps students understand each animal’s place in cave ecology.

 Our beautiful forested park contains a multitude of local plants and wildlife.
-We have several tame animals, including two tame prairie dogs, allowing students to study these animals up close, rather than through pictures in books.
+We have several tame animals, including two tame prairie dogs, allowing students to study these animals up close.
 Our pond contains several species of local fish as well as Japanese Koi, and our turtle enclosure, outdoor animal exhibit, and indoor reptile exhibit offer students the opportunity to learn about these animals and their importance to us and to our environment.

 Our location boasts a great deal of history.
 The historic house located within the park contains an excellent example of frontier cooling technology and is rumored to have served as a stop on the famous Underground Railroad.
 Our gem sluice and quarry dig offer students the opportunity to pan and dig for real gemstones and learn about mining history and technology in the process.
 Add to that tales of legendary bad men like Jesse James and ‘Devil’ Dick Bose and history becomes interesting.